BearToCode/carta/README.md

 <style>
 	/* Or in global stylesheet */
-	/* Set your custom monospace font */ :global(.carta-font-code) {
+	/* Set your monospace font (Required to have the editor working correctly!) */ :global(.carta-font-code) {
 		font-family: '...', monospace;
 		font-size: 1.1rem;